FormidableLabs/radium/README.md

 Inspired by <a href="https://speakerdeck.com/vjeux/react-css-in-js">React: CSS in JS</a> by <a href="https://twitter.com/Vjeux">Christopher Chedeau</a>.

-## What's it look like?
+## What does it look like?

-Write an object and you're done:
+Write a style object and you're done:

 ```
 Code example